rmcwhae/russellmcwhae.ca/content/journal/equilibrium.md

 My high school chemistry teacher remarked that a real-world example of chemical equilibrium would be to seal a rat in a jar for a month.
 Breathing, metabolizing, and contracting muscles are all transient biochemical processes that work against dynamic equilibrium.
 When such processes reach a point of no longer changing in time we have thus reached the final biochemical state, the ultimate equilibrium.

-As I trend toward such equilibrium, there are on occasion days when I wonder if all the adventuring was really worth it, or was more of a selfish indulgence.
+As I trend toward such equilibrium, there are on occasion days when I question if all the adventuring was worth it.
+Is it but a selfish indulgence, heading inevitably toward becoming a “shrivelled nut, a mountain bachelor?”

 If nothing else, it certainly wasn’t boring.